urbanjost/M_time/README.md

     Modified Julian Date (MJD) = Julian Date (JD) - 2400000.5

-In this module the MJD date and time is stored internally as a structure named MJDtime, containing the number of days since the beginning of the MJD Epoch as an integer and a double representing the seconds offset from the start of this day.
+**Baseday and Seconds** is a variant of **MJD**.
+The MJD date and time is stored internally as a structure named BAStime, containing the number of days since the beginning of the MJD Epoch as an integer and a double representing the seconds offset from the start of this day.

-    type MJDtime
+    type BAStime
      integer :: base_day     ! number of days since the MJD Epoch date double  :: time_sec     ! seconds from start of base_day
-    end type MJDtime
+    end type BAStime

 This allows for storing a date at a higher precision that the other formats used by the library, although sometimes that lower precision is limited primarily by the definition (ie. the milliseconds in a DAT could be smaller units).

-MJD starts at 00:00:00 so truncating the fractional component of MJD always gives the same day whatever the time of day (unlike JD).
+MJD starts at 00:00:00 so truncating the fractional component of BAS always gives the same day whatever the time of day (unlike JD).

-The seconds offset may take any double-precision value, so that any date/time may be expressed in terms of an offset from the same MJD day.
+The seconds offset may take any double-precision value, so that any date/time may be expressed in terms of an offset from the same base day.
 The seconds field thus may exceed a single day, and may also be negative.

 **Coordinated Universal Time** (French: Temps universel coordonn'e), abbreviated as **UTC**, is the primary time standard by which the world